ZoneMinder/zmeventnotification/docs/guides/hooks.rst

     sudo -u www-data /var/lib/zmeventnotification/bin/zm_event_start.sh <eid> <mid> # replace www-data with apache if needed

 Replace with your own EID (Example 123456).
-The files will be in ``/var/lib/zmeventnotification/images``
+This will be an event id for an event that you want to test.
+Typically, open up the ZM console, look for an event you want to run analysis on and select the ID of the event.
+That is the EID.

-The above command will also try and run detection.
+The above command will  try and run detection.

 If it doesn't work, go back and figure out where you have a problem